skokielibrary/spl-content/_content/terry/services--business-services--business-center.markdown

 Our Conference Room seats 4 people.
 Our Committee Room seats 16 people around a large conference table.
 It is equipped with a SMART board and voice conferencing capability.
 Our Program Room holds up to 45 people with flexible furnishings that can be arranged to meet your needs.
 It is equipped with a microphone and projector that is easily connected to your laptop, and a rolling white board.

 Need a laptop or a training session to use the SMART board, video conferencing or projection equipment?
-Contact the Tech Help Desk at 847-324-3179.
+Training is required prior to using the audiovisual equipment for the first time.
+Contact the Tech Help Desk at 847-324-3179 for an appointment or to reserve a laptop.
 [insert business center layout document]